MicrosoftDocs/power-pages-docs/power-pages-docs/templates/after-school.md

 ## Makers

-This template includes basic forms, lists, and code components, as well as customizable tables.
+This template includes basic forms, lists, and code components, and customizable tables.

 ### Tables